MeredithKuhler/Group-7-Resturaunt-Online-Ordering/README.md

 # Group-7-Resturaunt-Online-Ordering
-Project Idea: Online ordering application for resturaunt with a variety of food options
+Project Idea: Online ordering application for resturaunt with a variety of food options.

 Context:

 This project will involve system analysis, design, implementation, and testing of an Online ordering application for a resturaunt with a variety of food options.
 This system will be used by resturaunt staff and customers.
-Main objective of this software system is to make the resturaunt more accessible by offering online ordering and payment and a way for users to track their order.
-Ideally, this system should be accessible through the web as well as using a mobile app.
+Main objective of this software system will be to make the resturaunt more accessible by offering online ordering and payment and a way for users to track their order.
+Ideally, this system should be accessible through the web as well as a mobile app.
 However, for the CSE 360 class project, we will be developing a GUI based desktop application using javaFX.
 The following section explains the system operation and expected functionality.

 System Operation: